-So what makes ceramic tiles and porcelain tiles such a great choice for flooring material?
-Generally, ceramic and porcelain are much more affordable and a lot easier to maintain than stone flooring materials.
-More importantly, because of the craftsmanship and engineering process of ceramic and porcelain tiles, they prove to be stronger and more durable for floor and wall surfaces.
+So what makes ceramic tiles and porcelain tiles such a great choice as a flooring material?
+Generally, ceramic and porcelain are much more affordable and relatively easier to maintain than stone flooring materials.
+More importantly, the craftsmanship and manufacturing process of ceramic and porcelain tiles result in stronger and more durable tiles for floor and wall applications.
 Ceramic and porcelain tiles can also be designed to look like or have the aesthetics of stone and other materials.
-Eleganza offers long-lasting porcelain tiles with the beauty of weathered concrete, contemporary stones, classic marbles and travertines, distressed or modern metallic lines, and hand-scraped or exotic natural wood materials.
+Eleganza offers long-lasting porcelain tiles with the beauty of weathered concrete, contemporary stones, classic marbles, travertines, distressed or modern metallic lines, and hand-scraped or exotic natural wood materials.

 Eleganza works closely with a network of factories throughout the world in the United States, Italy, Spain, and China.
-Through state-of-the-art technology and high-definition inkjet manufacturing, Eleganza develops an extensive array of collections specializing in interior, exterior, floor, wall, residential, and commercial applications — to bring your vision to life.
+Through state-of-the-art technology and high-definition inkjet manufacturing, Eleganza continues to develop an extensive array of collections specializing in interior, exterior, floor, wall, residential, and commercial applications.